- Security & Authentication

 - Angelfish is self-hosted / on-premises web analytics software

-- Angelfish processes these log files and stores the important bits in an internal database
+- Angelfish processes these access logs and stores the important bits in an internal database

 - When someone accesses the reports, the report data is loaded from the internal database

-- Angelfish is designed to update its report data automatically, via a processing schedule
+- Angelfish automatically updates reports, via a processing schedule

 - Install Angelfish on any recent 64-bit Windows or Linux OS